 3. Punitive Damages for Intentional Concealment

-California Civil Code Section 3294 authorizes punitive damages when sellers act with “fraud, malice, or oppression.”
+Arizona Civil Code Section 3294 authorizes punitive damages when sellers act with “fraud, malice, or oppression.”
 These awards can be substantial and may significantly exceed actual damages in egregious cases.
 Punitive damages become likely when sellers intentionally conceal defects, lie on disclosure forms, or actively mislead buyers about property conditions.

 4. Substantial Attorney Fees Recoverable by Prevailing Party